ElektraInitiative/libelektra/doc/decisions/array.md

 - yajl needs to be fixed
 - metadata library needs to be adapted
-- spec plugin needs to be fixed
+- spec plugin needs to be fixed, a lot of work needed there.
+  Most amount of work is to detect misstructured nested arrays (`#` intermixed with non `#` keys) which is a possibility also in all the alternatives of this decision.
 - A `user:/` or `dir:/` key can change the semantics of a `system:/` array, if not avoided by `spec`.